iamvery/iamvery.github.com/_posts/2015-02-17-rails-new-for-you.markdown

 ## .railsrc

 For some reason it took me a long time to discover this handy script.
-Following the convention of other ["run configuration" files](wikipedia-config-files), you can add options here that you wish to be included every time you `rails new`.
+Following the convention of other ["run configuration" files][wikipedia-config-files], you can add options here that you wish to be included every time you `rails new`.